DallenCorry/All-School-Projects/Readme.md

 Dallen Corry
 This is the repository containing all previous Repos that I created for School projects.

-Put All of the images in the src folder, and all of the java and .txt files in the src/package folder
+Put All of the images in the src folder, all of the java files in the src/package folder, and the users.txt and jobs.txt put in the top level